Gyran/Phulner/README.md

 Phulner
 =====================
 This tool was created as part of a master thesis at FOI.

+Thesis can be found at http://www.diva-portal.org/smash/get/diva2:758641/FULLTEXT01.pdf

 Installation
 ---------------